vijaycs85/dpsb/README.md

 ## Demo

-Checkout [gh-pages](https://vijaycs85.github.io/dpsb/) of this repository.
+Checkout [gh-pages](https://vijaycs85.github.io/dpsb/) of this repository for sample output.
+It is possible to get additional details as well.
+Check generated [metadata](https://vijaycs85.github.io/dpsb/project-metadata.json) file for additional details available.

 ## Contributors

-Feel free to open an [issue](https://github.com/vijaycs85/dpsb/issues/new) and/or [pull request](https://github.com/vijaycs85/dpsb/pulls) to improve, add new features and bug fixes.
+Feel free to open an [issue](https://github.com/vijaycs85/dpsb/issues/new) or [pull request](https://github.com/vijaycs85/dpsb/pulls) to improve, add new features and bug fixes.

 ## Future